MikeCookDev/Cal-Poly-Ed2Go/README.md

 10/19/19 : Added fonts to the Runners Home Practice Site
-           Worked with some color and opacity for a story site
+           Worked with some color and opacity for a story site Added some design to the text of the runners home site